vipul79321/CP_Codes/miscellanous/longest-increasing-subsequence.md

 ### Use Case - 1 - Smallest number of non-increasing subsequences covering the whole array

-**Problem Description** - Given an array, we need to find the smallest number of non-decreasing subsequences which covers the whole array, that is, each entry should be present in exactly one of those subsequences.
+**Problem Description** - Given an array, we need to find the smallest number of non-increasing subsequences which covers the whole array, that is, each entry should be present in exactly one of those subsequences.

 **Solution Description** -
 * Return Length of LIS, refer CP-algo blog for proof.